ryisenberg/protocols/glycerol-stocks.md

 Strains that are in progress should be stored as a Red-capped glycerol stocks at -80°C in the lab member's personal box.
 When they are confirmed to be correct, then they are assigned an MJM number and logged into the strain database.
 They are then distributed to White- and Yellow-capped tubes and refrozen at -80°C.

 When possible, it is a **great** idea to prepare large numbers of tubes ready to go with glycerol.
 This improves sterile handling and avoids any barriers to saving important strains.
-Additionally, the strains can be autoclaved after glycerol addition to assure sterility.
+Additionally, the tubes can be autoclaved after glycerol addition to assure sterility.

 ## Large-scale preparation of individual tubes, each containing 50% glycerol